PSyGrid object

 Expand a PSyGrid object

-Because of the complexity of the PSyGrid object we encourage the user to only use our dedicated functions to add content to the object.
+Because of the complexity of the PSyGrid object, we encourage users to only use our dedicated functions to add content to the object.
 There is a function to add an extra column to the final_values.
-Here is an example how to add a new column which contains the final orbital period in units of years instead of days:
+Here is an example of how to add a new column that contains the final orbital period, in units of years instead of days:

 new_column_data = mygrid.final_values['period_days']/365.25